BINF-6310L-8310L-Spring23/Problem_Set3/README.md

 &nbsp;

-## F-test (1 point)
+## F-test in Soleus (1 point)

 The aim of this study is to compare the Ca2+ uptake in samples taken from space flight to those in various control groups (Cohort_Control, Vivarium_Control, and Ground_Control).
 This is measured across various time points.

 One of the things we will want to know is if the variance is different between our samples.
+Limit this analysis to the soleus muscle samples.

 ### Question 1